-Five ways people in the Middle East ward off the 'evil eye'
+Evil eye: Five ways people in the Middle East ward it off

 It's a scene many of those raised in or around Middle Eastern cultures will be familiar with, and one that can be a cause of anxiety for some.